 Ward committee members support the work of an elected ward councillor and report on the work of their respective portfolios on a monthly basis.
 Together with CDW's, they serve as conduits between the community and the municipality.
-Ward committee members receive a monthly stipend of R1000, 00 to compensate the work that they do in their respective wards and the municipality.
-New ward committees were elected in 2016 after local government elections for 29 wards.
+Ward committee members receive a monthly stipend of R1500, 00 to compensate the work that they do in their respective wards and the municipality.
+New ward committees were elected for all the 30 wards in 2017 financial year after local government elections.

-Ward committees hold monthly committee and community meetings in their wards and a ward forum at municipal level convened by the Speaker at least once each quarter (i.e. every three months).
+Ward committees hold monthly committee and community meetings in their wards and a ward forum at municipal level is convened by the Speaker at least once each quarter (i.e. every three months).